atreyasha/spp-explainability/docs/develop.md

 1. Clean-code and documentation

+    1.  **TODO** run baseline SoPa on sample data for prototyping

-    1.  **TODO** make workflow to download simple but high-quality NLU dataset and reproduce virtual environment cleanly via poetry
+        1.  make workflow to download glove embeddings and place them in correct location

+        2.  activate intel-mkl-2019.3, cuda-8.0 in sbatch scripts

+        3.  test SoPa on sample data in repository to ensure it works out-of-the-box -\> debug dependencies here where necessary

-    2.  **TODO** either run baseline SoPa on new NLU data or run baseline SoPa on old data to get familiarity
+        4.  attempt to run baseline SoPa on new NLU data given enough time

-        1.  activate intel-mkl-2019.3, cuda-8.0 in sbatch scripts

-    3.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements
+    2.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements

-    4.  use existing defaults for dependencies for now, experiment and update them later on
+    3.  use existing defaults for dependencies for now, experiment and update them later on

-    5.  update metadata in scripts later with new workflows
+    4.  update metadata in scripts later with new workflows

-    6.  add MIT license when made public
+    5.  add MIT license when made public

 2. Interpretable neural architectures